asyncapi/spec/spec/asyncapi.md

 By convention, the AsyncAPI Specification (A2S) file is named `asyncapi.json` or `asyncapi.yaml`.

+### <a name="traits"></a>Traits

+Traits are pieces of information that will be merged into the referencing object.
+Using traits reduces the amount of repetitive information within an AsyncAPI document.

 ### <a name="traitInheritance"></a>Trait Inheritance

 When traits ([Operation Trait Object](#operationTraitObject) and [Message Trait Object](#messageTraitObject)) are defined, they MUST be merged into the target object according to the following rules: